geopm/geopm/service/docs/source/security.rst

 rights of this batch server are verified prior to its creation, and the user may then interact with this batch server through faster mechanisms than DBus provides.
-In particular, the user interfaces with the batch server over inter-process shared memory through the ``/dev/shm`` device, and sends commands through FIFO special files in ``/tmp``.
+In particular, the user interfaces with the batch server over inter-process shared memory and FIFO special files, both of which are created in ``/var/run/geopm-service``.

 The DBus interface provides a layer of security that is leveraged throughout Linux services to verify the user identity of requests made